sramos/docx_builder/README.md

 ## Details

-Word documents are represented by `Office::WordDocument` objects.
+Word documents are represented by `Word::WordDocument` objects.
 The following methods (there are others) are available to work with Word documents:

 `.blank_document(*options={}*)` - Create a new document.
 If you supply a `:base_document`option then the new document is based on the document you supply.
 Otherwise it is initialized from an internal blank document.